Restoring UPS battery with high voltage. UPS battery restoration. Recovery instructions

 • Syringe with a needle.

-Remove the cover and see something like this.
-Rubber caps that close the openings of the jars.
-They probably serve to relieve excess pressure, which is formed due to water vapor, hydrogen and other substances.
+We remove the cover and see something like this.
+Rubber caps that cover the openings of the cans.
+They probably serve to relieve excess pressure that is formed due to water vapor, hydrogen and other substances.

 Remove the caps and pour distilled water into each jar.
-You need to make sure that the water does not flounder in the jar.
-When illuminating the holes with a flashlight, be careful not to pour excess water.
+You need to make sure that the water does not flop around in the jar.
+When shining a flashlight into the holes, make sure not to pour excess water.

-After pouring, we set to charge the battery (you can charge it using the uninterruptible power supply itself).
-If you poured water, then excess water will flow out of the cans during charging.
-It must be collected and poured into the sewer.
+After filling, let's charge the battery (you can charge it using the uninterruptible power supply itself).
+If you overfill the water, excess water will flow out of the cans during charging.
+It needs to be collected and poured into the sewer.

-After charging, I discharged the batteries a little with a car “carry”, about half an hour, measured the residual voltage, estimated the capacity.
-Charged again and again discharged a little.
+After charging, I discharged the batteries a little with a car “carrying device”, about half an hour, measured the residual voltage, and estimated the capacity.
+I charged it again and discharged it a little again.

-After these manipulations, we return the cover to its place and, using adhesive tape, glue it to the battery case.
-We collect the UPS.
+After these manipulations, we return the cover to its place and use tape to glue it to the battery body.
+We assemble the UPS.

-In 10 minutes at a load of 110VA, the batteries (there are two of them in this UPS) were discharged to 79 percent.
+In 10 minutes, under a load of 110VA, the batteries (in this case, there are two UPSs) were discharged to 79 percent.
 The program reported 29 minutes remaining until the end of the work.
-29 + 10 (already elapsed minutes) = 40 minutes.
+29 + 10 (minutes already passed) = 40 minutes.
 Impressive result.

 Based on materials from the site: habrahabr.ru